 The cannabis cultivators had arrived in the UK on small boat crossings of the English Channel.
 Image: Gareth Fuller/PA Wire

-The court was told previously Saraci had to be rescued by firefighters after he became trapped while hiding from police while they were raiding the industrial building.
+The court was told previously that Saraci had to be rescued by firefighters after he became trapped while hiding from police while they were raiding the industrial building.

 Solicitor John Boyle, for Saraci, said: “He was present in the UK having entered here illegally.”

-The court heard how extensive equipment and lighting, and a purpose built living area, were found in the building, which had been vacant for six months prior to being raided on January 8.
+The court heard how extensive equipment and lighting, and a purpose-built living area, were found in the building, which had been vacant for six months prior to being raided on January 8.

 In total, 2,242 plants were discovered, with a maximum potential street value of £1,681,500.